AD-0224/C/README.md

 ## 👩‍💻 About Me

 After my initial training at 42, I transitioned into self-directed learning and project-based practice.
-I'm now focused on becoming a **C/C++ freelance developer**, sharing my progress and methodology through:
+I'm now focused on becoming a **C/C++ freelance developer**, sharing my progress and methodology through.

-- 📘 An eBook for beginners in C/C++ and freelancing
-- 🗂️ Ready-to-use planners and trackers for structured learning

 ## 🧭 What’s Next?